Engineer Professional Development Training

 Summary of Training

-1-hour live webinars with hands on activities, limited attendees, handouts.
+Live webinars with hands on activities, limited attendees, handouts.
+Time lengths 30, 60 and 90 min.

 - Demystifying the Engineer Career Path